dram/trealla/docs/FEATURES.md

 	ipv6(+S,?V)                     - unifies with 'true/false'
 	is_socket(+Term)                - is the arg a socket?

-With *server/3* a listener is started which waits for incoming connections.
-Whenever an event is detected on a socket a thread continues as an independent sub-query.
+With *server/2* a listener is started which waits for incoming connections.
+A new light-weight process is started per connection.

 The attributes 'mcast6=addr' adds multicast IPV6 membership to the group-address supplied, and 'mcast4=addr' adds IPV4.

 With *client/2* it either succeeds once or fails.
 Client can also take a URI format specifiying either http:, https:, ws: or wss: schemes.
 If ws: or wss: then an immediate protocol upgrade should